jonathan-cook235/tick/README.md

 # TICKing All the Boxes: Generated Checklists Improve LLM Evaluation and Generation

-Code for [this paper](https://arxiv.org/abs/2410.03608) on LLM self-evaluation and in-context self-improvement, completed during a research internship at Cohere.
+Code for main experiments in [this paper](https://arxiv.org/abs/2410.03608) on LLM self-evaluation and in-context self-improvement, completed during a research internship at Cohere.